NonDairyNeutrino/Thesis/defense/presentation/defense_presentation.typ

 #columns(2, [
 #v(1fr)

-- Thank you for your attention
+- Thank you for your time

 - This work and its code `PararealGPU.jl` are available on GitHub (#sym.arrow.long) and at\ #link("pararealgpu.computationalphysics.net")